Safari Pricing Explained

 FACTORS THAT AFFECT SAFARI PRICING

-Accommodation – Safari camps and lodges can range from US$ 250 to US$ 1,000 plus per person sharing, per night, not including transfers from one region/camp to another.
-This cost normally includes all your meals, game drives and most other game viewing activities on offer.
+Safari camps and lodges can range from US$ 250 to US$ 1,000 plus per person sharing, per night, not including transfers from one region/camp to another.
+This cost normally includes all your meals, game drives and most other game-viewing activities on offer.
 Sometimes drinks and laundry are also included in the rate.
 So when you consider the additional cost of these other components, relative to the average price for a 4 to 5 star hotel (room only), the safari rate is not too bad.

 Moving around more can often result in seeing less of what you travelled to Africa for in the first place.
 On the other hand, the time and expense in getting to Africa is significant, so we would encourage you to spend as much time as you possibly can in this amazing part of the world.
 Rushing your trip to save money is rarely worthwhile, and while many guests find themselves going back time and again, Africa is still a distant and a remote destination – and this might be one of few, if not your only opportunity to go on safari!

-Number of people travelling?
 A customised safari or tour for 4 guests will be more affordable than for 2 guests, simply because the cost of some logistics, such as transfers and vehicle, is costed across more people.
 Small group set departure safaris and tours are typically more affordable than customised safaris and tours, simply because the itinerary is costed on a minimum group size, and promoted to many agents.

-Generally, the planes are small (4 to 12 seater light aircraft), so those with difficulties with small aircraft should plan their trips accordingly.
+Generally, the planes are small (4 to 12-seater light aircraft), so those with difficulties with small aircraft should plan their trips accordingly.
 Travel by road can be exhausting, covering considerable distances on dusty roads in safari vehicles and it is definitely time-consuming.
-Nevertheless, overland travel affords you the opportunity to see some of the countryside and local villages between destinations, perhaps giving you a more realistic glimpse into a day in the life of the people whose country you are visiting.
+Nevertheless, overland travel allows you to see some of the countryside and local villages between destinations, perhaps giving you a more realistic glimpse into a day in the life of the people whose country you are visiting.
 For some travellers, this is the only way to go.